equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

           port: 5000
 ```

-Specify `src` for a folder (relative to the repository root) where the `Dockerfile` of the component can be found and used for building on the platform.
-It needs a list of `ports` exposed by the component, which map with the ports exposed in the `Dockerfile`.
-An alternative to this is to use the `dockerfileName` setting of the component.
+`src` a folder, relative to the repository root, where the component source code and its `Dockerfile` are located to be built within the [Build and deploy](../../guides/build-and-deploy/) workflow of the Radix CI-CD pipeline.
+By default `src` is `.` - a root of the GitHub repository.
+> When the `image` option is set - `src` option is ignored.

 ### `dockerfileName`